 Brick and stone masons create magnificent buildings by cementing natural stone or manufactured bricks into place.
 Unfortunately, this cement often contains asbestos, the only known cause of mesothelioma.
 This means, unfortunately, that mesothelioma in brick and stone masons is far too common.

 Mesothelioma and Brick and Stone Masons Explained

-Brick and stone masons are talented craftsmen, working with stones or bricks to create buildings and other structures.
-Masons’ materials are carefully selected to stand the test of time, and materials that are hardy and inexpensive are always favored.
-Unfortunately, it has since been discovered that one of those favored materials has a deadly side effect.
+Brick and stone masons are talented craftsmen working with stones or bricks to create buildings and other structures.
+Masons’ materials are carefully selected to stand the test of time, and hardy and inexpensive materials are always favored.

-The cement used by brick and stone masons in the past often contained up to 10% asbestos, exposing brick and stone masons to these fibers every day.
+The cement used by brick and stone masons in the past often contained up to 10% asbestos.

 Brick and stone masons perform two separate jobs:

 The cement that holds bricks and stones together is almost as important as the bricks and stones.
-Cement, as we know it today, has been used since the early 1900s, and asbestos as a cement ingredient followed not long after.
+Cement, as we know it today, has been used since the early 1900s, and asbestos as a cement ingredient came into regular use shortly thereafter.

-It wasn’t until the late 1980s that health and safety regulations were imposed, stating that asbestos was no longer allowed to be added to cement.
-At this point, asbestos was removed as an ingredient in cement and mortar mixes, but many masons already had years of accidental exposure to asbestos fibers.
+It wasn’t until the late 1980s that health and safety regulations were imposed prohibiting asbestos from being added to the cement.
+At this point, asbestos was removed as an ingredient in cement and mortar mixes, but many masons already had years of accidental exposure.

 Highest Risk Jobs for Brick and Stone Masons